Azure/azure-docs-sdk-java/docs-ref-services/hdinsight.md

 ## Cluster Management
 > [!NOTE]
 > This section assumes you have already authenticated and constructed an `HDInsightManagementClientImpl` instance and store it in a variable called `client`.
-Instructions for authenticating and obtaining an `HDInsightManagementClient` can be found in the Authentication section above.
+Instructions for authenticating and obtaining an `HDInsightManagementClientImpl` can be found in the Authentication section above.

 ### Create a Cluster
 A new cluster can be created by calling `client.clusters().create()`.